SovaKingGood/My-BCIT-Labs/README.md

 Lab7: Ball Sorting Project

+**This lab lacks documentation and the use of classes.

 This lab was created on a raspberry pi.
 I had to sort coloured balls into separate bins.
-The color of the ball was detected using a raspberry pi camera.
-1 servo was used to push a ball down my 3D printed track while 3 more servos were used to guide the ball into the bins.
+The colour of the ball was detected using a Raspberry Pi camera.
+1 servo was used to allow one ball down my 3D printed track while 3 more servos were used to guide the ball into the bins.

 This project spanned about 3 weeks.
 This lab took the longest to program but was very rewarding.

+ I understand that documentation is very important, especially in the industry.
+Even though I knew I would I would never work on this project again it is something regret not doing.

-I have a nice video of it in action.
+I have a nice video of it in action!